linux-is-awesome/kernel_manjaro_vfio/README.md

 1) updpkgsums
 2) makepkg -s
-3) Wait for a while...
+3) just wait for a while...
 4) makepkg -i

+OR

+Just run the 'build' script file